Nintendo 3DS Architecture

 … and a fragmented distribution

-The adoption of extensions and alternative instruction sets eventually made things very convoluted for developers targeting generic ARM hardware, you only have to look at the uncountable ARM ports devised for Linux distributions.
+Be as it may, the adoption of extensions and alternative instruction sets eventually made things very convoluted for developers targeting generic ARM hardware, you only have to look at the uncountable ARM ports devised for Linux distributions.

 Debian, one of the most popular distributions, tried to tackle the disparities by developing two ports in parallel:

-Yet, with the arrival of the Raspberry Pi (powered by ARMv6 and accelerated with VFP), neither of them was deemed acceptable.
+Yet, with the arrival of the Raspberry Pi (powered by ARMv6 and accelerated with the VFP), neither of them was deemed acceptable.
 Thus, an unofficial port called ‘Raspbian’ was developed to provide a VFP-accelerated version for ARMv6 CPUs [9].
 Even so, the trend continued: years later, with the arrival of ARMv8 and AArch64, Debian spawned yet-another port, arm64, optimised for the new 64-bits ISA.

 I don’t remember seeing this labyrinth with x86 (even though the adoption of x86 SIMD extensions hasn’t been consistent, to say the least), but at least things are now getting more orderly.
 AArch64 has unified many extensions and dropped alternative modes (farewell, Thumb and Jazelle).